Furlough ends in just a few weeks’ time on the 30th September 2021.

 Settlement agreements can avoid redundancy disputes and employment claims.

-Employee exits – take time out to consider and evaluate your staff, and take action.
-Exit employees who are quite simply not going to benefit the future of the company.
+Ending Furlough & Employee Exits – take time out to consider and evaluate your staff, and take action.
+Do you need employees currently on furlough to return to the same role, hours, pay and working patterns or have the needs of your business changed?
+Consider and implement the exit employees who are quite simply not going to benefit the future of the company.

-Your company may be able to exit an employee for ill-health or poor-performance; therefore avoiding redundancy payments your business thought it might have had no option to pay out!
+Your company may be able to exit an employee in other circumstances; therefore avoiding redundancy payments you thought you might have had no option to pay out!

 Settlement Agreements –The use of settlement agreements can also result in prompt, amicable, and advantageous employee exits and outcomes for your business.